Things you may want to know more about

 We want to do everything we can to make sure everyone is as relaxed as possible and knows what they need to do on your wedding day.
 A rehearsal (wherever it may be) goes a long way towards that.

 A rehearsal always takes considerably longer than the actual Ceremony.
 A rehearsal is highly recommended and available upon request, however is not included in your Ceremony fee.
 Should you desire a rehearsal, I recommend you hold one as close as possible to your wedding day.
-To ensure things don't get too distracting, we only need your bridal party, or as many that can attend (subject to their availability).
+To ensure things don't get too distracting, we only need your wedding party, or as many that can attend (subject to their availability).
 Of course, parents are welcome.

 "When can we start?"